-Do organization pay too much for your software licensing?
+Do organizations pay too much for your software licensing?
 Paying more licences than you use doesn’t make your company really effective, especially when we talk about IT Cost Transparency.
-Do you know how much money your company spend for software licensing versus their utilization?
+Do you know how much money your company spends on software licensing versus their utilization?

-Using inventory, SCCM detect if an application is installed, it also monitors usage using Software Metering and uninstall application using deployment mechanisms.
-Combining all, you can deliver a great solution to minimize licences cost to your organisation.
+Using inventory, SCCM detects if an application is installed, it also monitors usage using Software Metering and uninstalls the application using deployment mechanisms.
+Combining all, you can deliver a great solution to minimize licences cost to your organization.

 Software metering is a great feature that is not always well known by the business.
-Company must take the advantage of monitoring the usage and automatically uninstalling application that are unused.
+The company must take the advantage of monitoring the usage and automatically uninstalling applications that are unused.
 For more details about Software Metering, read this TechNet post.

 This post shows how to automatically uninstall unused applications with SCCM witch is also part 5 of the Asset Intelligence Blog Series.

 The first thing you must do is enable and configure the software metering based on Asset Intelligence.
 Software metering is a feature used in SCCM to monitor and collect software usage data.
-The data collected from all the devices must be present in SCCM database, otherwise it won’t works.
+The data collected from all the devices must be present in the SCCM database, otherwise, it won’t work.

 You also need to decide what will be the grace period in days, before you consider an unused application.
-If you’re too aggressive, users will need to reinstall the applications more frequently and loose productivity time.
-On the other side, being too loose, you will overpaid your licence usage.
+If you’re too aggressive, users will need to reinstall the applications more frequently and lose productivity time.
+On the other side, being too loose, you will overpay your licence usage.
 We will use a 120 days value.

-Create all the devices collections assigned to an application.
+Create all the device collections assigned to an application.
 You create collections that will :

-- Last Usage in last 120 Days: Target devices that use the application in last 120 days
+- Last Usage in last 120 Days: Target devices that use the application in the last 120 days

-- Warning Zone: Create a warning zone to make sure the uninstaller will be executed on device that have at least run the application one time
+- Warning Zone: Create a warning zone to make sure the uninstaller will be executed on a device that has at least run the application one time

 ** Change the application name in the query with your selected application.